ChristophKirst/CelegansLongTermBehavioralAnalysis/README.rst

 ========================================================

-These scripts are used in the analysis of long term bahavioral data sets of C.elegans
+These scripts are used in the analysis of long term behavioral data sets of C.elegans

 Details can be found in our publication.